When life knocks you down and leaves you feeling battered and bruised, how do you help yourself get back into the game?

 The best way to have more control over your emotional responses is to move throughout your days more mindfully.
 This comes down to being present and more aware of yourself, your experiences, and how you participate with them.

-The next time that you feel yourself getting overwhelmed, take a deep breath and calm your emotional centre.
+The next time that you feel yourself getting overwhelmed, take a deep breath and calm your emotional center.
 Give yourself time and space to choose how you will respond.

-When you learn how to separate your emotions from your emotional responses, you are able to proactively instead of reactively face and tackle life’s challenges.
+When you learn how to separate your emotions from your emotional responses, you can proactively—instead of reactively—face and tackle life’s challenges.